This vegan spicy peanut, potato and black bean soup can be prepared simply in the slow cooker or stove top.

 - Need a gluten-free soup?
-Simply ensure the vegan stock is gluten-free and check that your chilli powder is free from gluten ingredients.
+Simply ensure the vegan stock is gluten-free and check that your chilli powder and any seasonings are free from gluten ingredients.

-- Crunchy or smooth peanut butter is fine for this recipe, but if possible use a peanut butter that is free from added palm oil and sugar.
+- Crunchy or smooth peanut butter is fine for this recipe, but crunchy does add more texture.

 - Reheat peanut soup by bringing to a gentle simmer, and heat for 3-5 minutes.
 Add extra veggie stock or coconut milk if the soup is too thick.
 This will also stretch out one portion into several.